 If you would like to speak to any of the board members, please contact them directly by email.
 If you are unsure if a matter should be raised with the School Board please contact the Principal.

 The School Board holds meetings throughout the year.
-Annually the Board holds a Whole of School Open Meeting, where everyone is invited to attend.
+Annually the Board holds a Public Open Meeting, where everyone is invited to attend.